How to Get Rid of Ticks Fast Using Home Remedies

 4. Leave the Opossums Alone

-If you happen to have opossums in the area then we would suggest leaving them alone unless they are being destructive in any way.
+If you happen to have opossums in the area then we would suggest to not get rid of opposums unless they are being destructive in any way.
 Apparently, a single opossum can eat up to 5,000 ticks per season so they are your friend, not your enemy.
 They are the unsung heroes when it comes to our battle against Lyme disease.
 They are nocturnal so they won’t bother you so much during the day.